-In Q1 of 2024, we will go live with our new accounting, statistical, and regulatory reporting system.
-In addition, we will kick-off our final legacy computer system replacement project with the development of "Direct Connect" for our broker partners to replace our existing broker portal.
+Our journey to replace our legacy computer systems began in 2018 with the implementation of Guidewire Claims.
+In 2023, we reached a major milestone by converting all policies to Guidewire's Policy and Billing systems.
+In 2024 we successfully launched our new accounting, statistical, and regulatory reporting system.
+We also completed our final legacy system replacement project with the development of "Direct Connect" for our broker partners.
+Set to roll out in 2025, Direct Connect will replace our existing broker portal, enhancing efficiency and connectivity.